Connect the Dots: First-Gen Mentorship Program

-- Mentors and students meet at least once a month either in one-on-one meetings via Zoom, phone, or on-campus in a socially-distanced space (COVID guidelines permitting) as well as in larger group meetings with other program participants at virtual and/or on-campus events (university-sponsored workshops, lectures, etc.)
+- Mentors and students meet at least once a month either in one-on-one meetings via Zoom, phone, or on-campus as well as in larger group meetings with other program participants at virtual and/or on-campus events (university-sponsored workshops, lectures, etc.)

 - Students and mentors will engage in meaningful conversations, covering topics like:

 - What are your interests (personal, academic, and professional), and what steps can you take to pursue those interests?

 - Getting to know your Suffolk community and resources

 - Learning how to communicate with your support team, which could include academic advisors, professors, and more

 Throughout the academic year, programming takes place to target specific needs and engage students in meaningful dialogue.
 We host programs that include: